-We’re not even halfway through 2018, but there’ve already been a handful of films worthy of great praise — and breaking box-office history.
+We’re only halfway through 2018, but there’ve already been a bunch of films worthy of great praise — and breaking box-office history.
 Here are the best movies Vulture has reviewed, according to our movie critics David Edelstein and Emily Yoshida.

 To dismiss Garland’s trippy expedition as woo-woo nonsense would be missing out on so much emotional work that he and Natalie Portman are doing.
 In his hands, the annihilation of the film’s title is first and foremost psychological, and it casts a bone-deep dread over the film, even when the Hollywood narrative trappings let it down.
 The film departs significantly from VanderMeer’s great book, but it, too, is about something that can’t be uttered.
 Accordingly, Garland goes silent for the film’s stunning finale, which is something at the intersection of 2001: A Space Odyssey and modern dance, and left me breathless.

 A momentous event in pop culture: A comic-book superhero epic directed by a black man, Ryan Coogler, with a nearly all-black cast that set box-office records.
 Though the fictional African nation of Wakanda looks to the world like one of Trump’s “shitholes,” its hidden capital is a work of genius, with roots in ancient folklore, pop sci-fi, and an Afro-futurism that’s all its own.
 And its mightiest warriors are women.
 The conflict is both fantastic and real, between a king (Chadwick Boseman) trying gently to end his country’s isolationism and a separatist (Michael B. Jordan) who wants a full-scale race war.
 He’s crazy.
 But as a street kid with a chip on his shoulder, he’s compelling in ways that leave other comic-book antagonists in the dust.